20 sustainable travel tips to keep in mind for your next trip

 Picking your airline is essential, too.
 Incredibly, there can be up to 26% difference in efficiency between the most and least sustainable airlines.
 The latest aircraft models are already miles ahead of their predecessors in fuel efficiency, with each new generation of aircraft improving fuel efficiency by roughly 15%.
 You can compare the least and most efficient airlines at the Atmosfair Airline Index.

-4. Trains are a good shout if you’re looking for a greener way to get from A-B
+4. Trains are a good shout if you’re looking for a better way to get from A-B

 5. And have we told you about our coaches?